randomaccessvemuri/randomaccessvemuri/README.md

 ## Greetings from yours truly!

-I'm Tanmay Vemuri.
-I'm a student at Manipal Institute of Technology, Bangalore and as such I'm quite clueless about the world with the confidence that everything will eventually fall into place.
+I'm Tanmay Vemuri, a 3rd year student in Manipal Institute of Technology, Bangalore.
+On the side, I'm a musician and have a hobby for electronics.

-Looking to learn, earn and kick ass, all with my keyboard, trusty laptop and coffee ☕

-⚡**Fun fact**: I'm a coffee addict 😅

 I'm Currently working on:
-  - An Investment system to beat out major firms
-  - Studying for GATE
+  - Studying for The OSCP
-  - Finding an internship
-  - Projects that focus on Data Acquisiton
+  - Building a Bio-suit capable of reading muscle activation in real-time
+  - Writing my first avant-garde metal album

 I'm currently learning:
-- Linear Algebra and its Applications: Gilbert Strang
-- Finance and Accounting for nonfinance managers - Drom and Wright
+- Practical Electronics for Inventors
+- Penetration testing and Red teaming
+- Music Theory